godotengine/godot-docs/contributing/development/debugging/using_cpp_profilers.rst

 .. image:: img/cpp_profiler_xcode_menu.png

-- In the Time Profiler window, click on the **Target** menu, select **Choose target...** and specify the path to the Godot binary, command line arguments and environment variables in the next window.
+- In the Time Profiler window, click on the **Target** menu, select **Choose target...** and specify the path to the Godot binary, command-line arguments and environment variables in the next window.

 .. image:: img/cpp_profiler_time_profiler.png